 One in three people in the United States has a criminal record, which can interfere with a person's ability to find a job, rent or buy a home, enroll in higher education, access government benefits and more.
 Some criminal records can be sealed from public view or removed through expungement, making it easier for people to get back on their feet after satisfying a criminal sentence.
 One in four states allows people to expunge or seal their records notwithstanding that they have unpaid fines and fees.
-Alabama, however, does not allow people to expunge or seal their records unless and until they have paid all fines and fees.xvi
+Virginia does not condition expungement of records on the payment of fines and fees (but expungement is only available for acquittals or dismissed cases).xvi

-Recommendation: Alabama should expand access to expungements and record sealing, including by allowing people to expunge or seal their records if they have outstanding fines and fees.
+Recommendation: Virginia should expand access to expungements so that people who have been convicted of a crime can expunge their records after a period of time, regardless of whether they have outstanding fines and fees.